-Now we need to add a corn job to call this script at regular intervals.
-To create a corn job, do the following:
+Now we need to add a cron job to call this script at regular intervals.
+To create a cron job, do the following:

 Step 1: Login to your Cpanel Account.
 If you don't know how, check this tutorial.

-Step 2: Scroll down to the Advanced section and click on Corn Jobs.
+Step 2: Scroll down to the Advanced section and click on cron Jobs.

-Step 3: From the Add a Corn Job section, select Once Per Day from the Common Settings.
+Step 3: From the Add a cron Job section, select Once Per Day from the Common Settings.
 And then add the following in the Command section:

-Step 4: Click on Add New Corn Job.
+Step 4: Click on Add New cron Job.